|Home | About | Undergraduate | Graduate | Prospective | Current | Athletics | Alumni | Faculty/Staff |

 Q: What are my chances of receiving financial aid?

 A: The only way to determine your eligibility is to submit the Free Application for Federal Student Aid.
 The likelihood of receiving some form of financial assistance is probably better than most students and their families anticipate.
 Normally, more than 80% of the students who apply for financial aid demonstrate some financial need.

 Q: How do I apply for financial aid?

 A: The first step is to file a Free Application for Federal Student Aid (FAFSA).
 The FAFSA form is available on the web at www.fafsa.gov.
 The application determines your eligibility for grants, loans, and work study.
 It must be completed EVERY YEAR.
-(For maximum consideration, the Federal Processor must receive the application by March 1.)
-The application for the 2013-14 year is available beginning January 1.
+For maximum consideration, the Federal Processor must receive the FAFSA by March 1.
+The FAFSA for the upcoming academic year becomes available January 1.

 Q: What if our taxes will not be completed by your deadline?

 A: Although we encourage you to complete your tax returns before completing the application process, we understand that sometimes, this is not possible.
 Realize that you may be selected for verification (a process which requires you to provide your tax documents to the financial aid office) or need to correct your FAFSA later.

 Q: I received a letter that states I am selected for verification.
 What does that mean?